iter8-tools/docs/docs/tutorials/load-test-grpc/basicusage.md

     ```

 === "Data URL"
-    Supply a URL that hosts JSON data.
-Iter8 will download the data from this URL and use it in the requests.
+    Specify a URL that responds with JSON data.
+Iter8 will download the data and use it in the requests.
     ```shell
     iter8 launch -c load-test-grpc --noDownload \
     --set host="127.0.0.1:50051" \